Udaipur at a glance:

 Local Food and Cuisine

 Udaipur is where much of Rajasthan’s grandeur resides, traces of which can be seen in the rich cuisine available here.
-One can just not miss out the famous Dal Bati Choorma or Gatte ki Subzi.
-Also, do try out the famous Dalkachori, Mirchi kachori, Kachori Chaat and other kinds of kachoris from the sm the streets, forming a popular element of Udaipur’s Cuisine.
+One can just not miss out the famous Dal Bati Churma or Gatte ki Sabzi.
+Also, do try out the famous Dal Kachori, Mirchi kachori, Kachori Chaat and other kinds of kachoris from the sm the streets, forming a popular element of Udaipur’s Cuisine.
 Order a Rajasthani Thali, which has all the best local items to relish in the area from Dals, Roti, vegetables to delicious sweets.